spuy/docs-md/src/about/services/apps/play/privacy_policy.md

 - __Application__ refers to Play, the software program provided by the Company.

-- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to ERP Consultores y Asociados, CC Buenaventura Araure Portuguesa.
+- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Solop ERP, CC Buenaventura Araure Portuguesa.

 - __Country__ refers to:  Venezuela